Treaty of Pontotoc Creek: Treaty of Franklin, 1830

 After the act, Jackson received strong legal and judicial resistance from the more law-savvy Creeks and Cherokees, and the Choctaw Chief Greenwood LeFlore furiously refused any meeting with the president.
 However, the Chickasaw agreed to meet him in Franklin, Tennessee in the summer of 1830.
-By this point, the State of Mississippi had taken the same measures in dealing with the Chickasaw and Choctaw Indians as Georgia had with the Cherokee, essentially forbidding any exercise of tribal governance and extending state law over the Chickasaw Nation's borders.
+By this point, the State of Mississippi had taken the same measures in dealing with the Chickasaw and Choctaw Nations as Georgia had with the Cherokee: unconstitutionally forbidding any exercise of tribal governance and extending state law over the Chickasaw Nation's borders.
 The Chickasaw came to Franklin to appeal to Jackson for Federal protection from Mississippi.
 Jackson, however, successfully talked the chiefs into removal after suggesting that by remaining in Mississippi, the Chickasaw would become subject to Mississippi law and their culture would eventually be extinguished by the incursion of white settlers.
 He said: "By becoming amalgamated with the whites, your national character will be lost... you must disappear and be forgotten."
-On August 27, 1830, after four days of deliberation, the Chickasaw chiefs agreed to exchange their land in Mississippi and relocate to the west.
+On August 27, 1830, after four days of deliberation, the Chickasaw chiefs agreed to send a delegation to examine land west of the Mississippi River.
+If the land they found was suitable and comparable to their historic homeland, then they would cede their land in Mississippi and relocate to the west.